fabulousduck/chip-8/README.md

 # chip-8

-a small chip-8 interpreter with debugger
+a small chip-8 interpreter with fancy memory map

-# what it do ?
+# what does it do ?

 it runs simple chip-8 roms